-At Hobart and William Smith, our community is diverse and accepting.
-More than 29 countries are represented among our student body, and between our students, faculty and staff members, we speak more than 50 languages!
-International students should use the checklist below to complete their application to HWS.
+More than 29 countries are represented among the HWS student body, and between our students, faculty and staff members, more than 50 languages are spoken on campus!
+We welcome international students to apply under the Early Decision, Early Action and Regular Decision application plans.
+Use the checklist below to complete your application to HWS.

 - Common Application